 You don’t have to join Costco to take advantage of its generally low drug prices, as we detail in “7 Ways to Shop at Costco Without a Membership.”
 But joining brings additional perks for retirees looking to save on prescription drugs.

 Whatever your optical style — eyeglasses, contact lenses or sunglasses — you can find it for less at Costco.
-The retailer has an optical department, where you also can get an exam and help choosing what’s best for you.
+The retailer has an optical department, where you also can get an exam and help in choosing what’s best for you.

 Costco says it also accepts most insurance vision plans, and you don’t even have to be a Costco member to see an optometrist there.

 Always talk to your doctor before trying any new vitamin or supplement.
 But after that, look to Costco.

 The wholesale club offers an extensive selection of vitamins, multivitamins, dietary supplements and herbal supplements.
 Whatever you might need, Costco is bound to have it at a decent price, if not the best price — especially if you take advantage of sales.

 Costco regularly offers additional discounts that it calls “Member-Only Savings” or “Warehouse Savings” but that are essentially sales, as we detail in “13 Ways to Squeeze the Most From Your Costco Membership.”

 Money Talks News managing editor Karla Bowsher — who never shops at Costco without first checking the sales — says these discounts always include numerous price cuts on supplements.
 For more, check Costco’s current sales.

 4. Hearing aid batteries